civican/legisinfo/42-1/bills/C-69/bill_text.md

 respecting arbitrations for the purposes of subsection `309`(2), including the costs of or incurred in relation to such arbitrations; and

-prescribing anything that is to be prescribed under this Part.
+prescribing anything that is to be prescribed under this Part, other than the circumstances referred to in subsection 298(6).

+### Section 312.1

+The Regulator may make regulations prescribing, for the purposes of subsection 298(6), the circumstances in which periods may be excluded from the calculation of the time limit.

 ## Lands